GSA/digitalgov.gov/content/guides/mobile-principles/principles-javascript.md

 ---
 slug: javascript
 date: 2018-10-09 12:30:00 -0500
-title: 'JavaScript Is Really Cool, When Used With Care'
+title: "JavaScript Is Really Cool, When Used With Care"
-summary: 'Week one of our series covers the benefits of using JavaScript.'
+summary: "Week one of our series covers the benefits of using JavaScript."
 guide: mobile-principles

 aliases: